 Management Accountant works very closely with the management and the budgeting manager.

 |Management Accountant – Job Description

-|To analyze the movements in the budget on a periodic basis and work out the variance in the same comparing it with the actuals.
+|To analyze the movements in the budget periodically and work out the variance by comparing it with the actuals.

 |Management Analyst or Cost Accountant

-|Actual Role||Is to overseas the budgets prepared by the analyst and give his comments on the same.
+|Is to oversee the budgets prepared by the analyst and give his comments on the same.

 |The median annual salary for the same can be anywhere between $ 75,000 to $1,00,000.

-|Demand & Supply||Highly demanded role, since the variances in the expected and actual budgets need to be communicated to the management in a proper manner.|
+|Highly demanded role since the variances in the expected and actual budgets must be communicated to the management adequately.

 |CFP/CPA / MBA from Tier -1 Universities with at least 15 Yrs of Exp.

 |Work very closely with senior management.

 |Justifying the variances in the budgets and the assumptions used in preparing the business plans can be very difficult if things don’t go well.

 This has been a guide to Careers in Budgeting.
-Here we provide the list of top 4 job options in budgeting career, which include Financial Planning & Analysis, Financial Analyst, Budget Analyst, and Management Accountant.
+Here we provide the list of top 4 job options in budgeting career: Financial PlanningFinancial PlanningFinancial planning is a structured approach to understanding your current and future financial goals and then taking the necessary measures to accomplish them.
+Because this does not begin and end in a specific time frame, it is referred to as an ongoing process. & Analysis, Financial Analyst, Budget Analyst, and Management Accountant.
 You may also have a look at these finance career articles below –